HL7/bser/input/pagecontent/ResourceProfiles.md

 * **[Referral Service Request Resources](ReferralServiceRequestResources.html)** - the set of FHIR resources used in referral service request transactions.

-* **[Referral Service Request Feedback Resources](ReferralServiceRequestFeedbackResources.html)** - the set of FHIR resources used in the service request feedback transactions.
+* **[Referral Feedback Document Resources](ReferralFeedbackDocumentResources.html)** - the set of FHIR resources used in the service request feedback transactions.

 [Next Page - Referral Participant Resources](ReferralParticipantResources.html)